 Volunteer Ameena Khan starts pulling books from shelves on either side of the van.

-NORTHAM: The younger children gather to hear Khan read them a book.
+The younger children gather to hear Khan read.
 The girls, bright-eyed and engaged, sit cross-legged on the floor in neat rows.

-NORTHAM: Standing at the classroom door is Saeed Malik, who developed the Bright Star Mobile Library.
-A few years ago, Malik returned to Pakistan after 35 years living in the U.S., Italy and elsewhere, mostly working for the UN's world food program.
+A few years ago, Saeed Malik returned to Pakistan after 35 years living in the U.S., Italy and elsewhere, mostly working for the U.N.'s World Food Program.

-NORTHAM: At the moment, Bright Star Mobile Library reaches 2,500 kids in Pakistan.
+At the moment, Bright Star Mobile Library reaches 2,500 kids in Pakistan.
 Malik says that number is set to double in the next few months.
-Jackie Northam, NPR News, Islamabad.
-Transcript provided by NPR, Copyright NPR.